This story is part of our continuing coverage of CES 2020, including tech and gadgets from the showroom floor.

 From the large, outdoor cube, coolant is pumped into the module and distributed to wall units throughout the home.
 These “Home Cool” devices have touchscreens and can control other units spread through the house.

 The system uses about 10% of the electricity a vapor compression air conditioner of the same size uses.
-Because it’s also using natural gas, there will be an added cost, but the company said its operating cost should be around half of similarly sized units.
+Because it’s also using natural gas, there will be an added cost and some emissions, but the company said its operating cost should be around half of similarly sized units.
 It can be retrofitted into existing ductwork as well.
 OxiCool is looking into other sources of heat to vaporize the water, including hydrogen and solar thermal energy.

 The outdoor unit is large, around 5 feet tall.
 It’s not a system for city dwellers at the moment.
 Pricing also won’t be available until the system is available for pre-order on January 10.